ftrackhq/integrations/projects/connect-plugin-manager/README.md

   python tools/build.py build_connect_plugin projects/connect-plugin-manager
 ```

-If the build fails and action launcher widget is using beta or experimental dependencies published to Test PyPi, use the `--testpypi` flag
+If the build fails and plugin manager widget is using beta or experimental dependencies published to Test PyPi, use the `--testpypi` flag
 to build the plugin.